Deep Reinforcement Learning for Wireless Scheduling in Distributed Networked Control: Abstract

 \section{Abstract}

-\thefootnote \footnote{W. Liu, B. Vucetic, and Y. Li are with School of Electrical and Information Engineering, The University of Sydney, Australia.
-Emails: \{wanchun.liu,\ branka.vucetic,\ yonghui.li\}@sydney.edu.au.
-K. Huang is with Huawei Shanghai Research Center, Shanghai, China.
-Email: huangkang9@huawei.com.
-D. E. Quevedo is with the School of Electrical Engineering and Robotics, Queensland University of Technology (QUT), Brisbane, Australia.
-Email: dquevedo@ieee.org. } We consider a joint uplink and downlink scheduling problem of a fully distributed wireless networked control system (WNCS) with a limited number of frequency channels.
+We consider a joint uplink and downlink scheduling problem of a fully distributed wireless networked control system (WNCS) with a limited number of frequency channels.
 Using elements of stochastic systems theory, we derive a sufficient stability condition of the WNCS, which is stated in terms of both the control and communication system parameters.
 Once the condition is satisfied, there exists a stationary and deterministic scheduling policy that can stabilize all plants of the WNCS.
-By analyzing and representing the per-step cost function of the WNCS in terms of a finite-length countable vector state, we formulate the optimal transmission scheduling problem into a Markov decision process and develop a deep-reinforcement-learning-based algorithm for solving it.
+By analyzing and representing the per-step cost function of the WNCS in terms of a finite-length countable vector state, we formulate the optimal transmission scheduling problem into a Markov decision process and develop a deep reinforcement learning (DRL) based framework for solving it.
+To tackle the challenges of a large action space in DRL, we propose novel action space reduction and action embedding methods for the DRL framework that can be applied to various algorithms, including Deep Q-Network (DQN), Deep Deterministic Policy Gradient (DDPG), and Twin Delayed Deep Deterministic Policy Gradient (TD3).
 Numerical results show that the proposed algorithm significantly outperforms benchmark policies.